Should you pick a freelance niche right away?

-In this post I’m going to give you my (sometimes unpopular) opinion on why you don’t HAVE to find your niche niche as a freelancer.
+But first I’m going to give you my (sometimes unpopular) opinion on why you don’t HAVE to find your niche as a freelancer.
 Let’s jump in!

 When you get into freelancing, this is a promise: you’re going to hear the phrase “find your niche”.

 You’ll see this advice OVER and OVER.